-The Dean for Administration is responsible for overseeing the initial creation of the learner record upon receipt of fees and completion of enrolment.
+The Dean of Administration and Finance is responsible for overseeing the initial creation of the learner record upon receipt of fees and completion of enrolment.
 This information then populates class lists and mark sheets and facilitates the creation of user accounts for the learner information system, Moodle, and library services.
-Faculty Office generate the learner records on QBS from this information.
-Prior to any submission to QBS, a QA check is undertaken in conjunction with the QA Office, as detailed in policy CCTP515 Board of Examiners Policy.
+The Faculty Office generates the learner records on QBS from this information.
+Prior to any submission to QBS, a QA check is undertaken in conjunction with the QA Office, as detailed in policy CCTP512 Board of Examiners Policy.